antihax/goesi/esi/docs/AllianceApi.md

 > []GetAlliancesNames200Ok GetAlliancesNames(ctx, allianceIds, optional)
 Get alliance names

-Resolve a set of alliance IDs to alliance names  ---  This route is cached for up to 3600 seconds
+Resolve a set of alliance IDs to alliance names  ---  This route is cached for up to 3600 seconds  --- Warning: This route will be deleted on June 21st, 2018

 ### Required Parameters